LoneN3rd/Employee-Mngmt/README.md

-# EmployeeCRUD
+# Employee Info Management
-A simple SPringboot project that
+A simple Springboot project that
 - creates an employee,
 - updates employee information,
 - deletes an employee (updates delete status, not actually deleting) and,